 - nutrients given into a vein to replace any you've lost

-You'll also be closely monitored for any life-threatening problems that can occur, such as problems with the brain, kidneys or lungs.
+You'll also be closely monitored for any life-threatening problems that can happen, such as problems with your brain, kidneys or lungs.

 You can leave hospital when you're well enough to eat and drink and tests show a safe level of ketones in your body.
-It's normal to stay in hospital for a couple of days.
+It's common to stay in hospital for around 2 days.

-Before leaving hospital, ask to speak to a diabetes nurse about why DKA occurred and what you can do to stop it happening again.
+Before leaving hospital, ask to speak to a diabetes nurse about why you got DKA and what you can do to stop it happening again.